-The Scandinavia tours are small group programs suitable for senior and mature couples or solo travellers.
+The Scandinavia tours are small group programs suitable for senior and mature-aged couples or solo travellers.

-Odyssey offers more than 140 scheduled small group tours to people from all over the world.
-Odyssey travellers share our passion for exploring and learning.
-The 13 day Scandinavian tours for mature travellers is offered in June each year.
-Copenhagen also features in our 21 day Scandinavian Design small group tour.
+Odyssey Traveller offers more than 140 scheduled small group tours to people from all over the world.
+Our travellers and programme participants share our passion for a style of travel experience that puts focus on exploring and learning.
+The 13-day Scandinavian tours for mature travellers is offered in June each year.
+Copenhagen also features in our 21-day Scandinavian Design small group tour.

-For more details about the Scandinavia tours for mature travellers, follow this link to the tour page.
+For more details about the Scandinavia tours, follow this link to the tour page.
 If you’re keen to experience this tour, please call or send an email.
 Or, to book, simply fill in the form on the right hand side of the tour page.

 Originally published on November 20, 2017

 Updated November 10, 2019